Taking advantage of noise in quantum reservoir computing: Introduction

-The aim of this Letter is to address this issue in a highly relevant NISQ algorithm: quantum reservoir computing (QRC).
-This algorithm uses random quantum circuits, carefully chosen from a certain family, in order to extract relevant properties from the input data.
-The measurements of the quantum circuits are then fed to a ML model, which provides the final prediction.
-This simple learning structure makes of QRC a suitable QML algorithm for NISQ devices.
 The design of the QR has recentlty proven to be crucial to guarantee optimal performance in the ML task \cite{DynamicalIsing,QRCNISQ}.
 However, these studies use \textit{noiseless} quantum simulations, which do not take into account the real limitations of current quantum hardware.
 Thus, whether real, noisy implementations of QRs provide advantage over classical ML methods is still an open question.
 In Ref.~\cite{noise_VQA} the presence of noise has recently been used to improve the convergence of variational quantum algorithms.

-In this work, QRs are used to solve a quantum chemistry problem, which has become a common benchmark for QML \cite{Kais, quantumchemQRC, QRCNISQ}.
+In this work, QRs are used to solve a quantum chemistry problem, consisting of predicting the first excited energy of the LiH molecule from its gorund state (see Sect. \ref{sect:QML_task}), which has become a common benchmark for QML \cite{Kais, quantumchemQRC, QRCNISQ}.
 Quantum chemistry is one of the areas where quantum computing has highest potential of outperforming traditional methods \cite{PNAS2}, since the complexity of the problem increases exponentially with the system's degrees of freedom.
-The exponential size of the Hilbert space allows to study high-dimensional systems with few computational resources, when compared to classical methods.
+The exponential size of the Hilbert space allows to study high-dimensional systems with few quantum computational resources, when compared to classical methods.
 Our results show that certain types of noise can actually provide a better performance for QRC than noiseless reservoirs.
 Our numerical experiments are further supported with a theoretical demonstration.
 Moreover, we provide a practical criterion to decide how to use quantum noise to improve the performance of the algorithm, and also what noise should be a priority to correct.